japhero/FTC-mechanum-drivtrain-simulator/README.md

 ```

 ## Robot.go((x,y),rotation)
 The go method moves the robot to a position on the screen.
-Pass a tuple with the x and y position and the rotation in degrees.
+Pass a tuple with the x position, y position and the rotation in degrees.
+It goes to the position it doesnt move
 ```python
 Robot.go((100,100),0) # moves the robot to 100,100 and sets the rotation to 0 degrees
 ```